GeorgeWebDevCy/drousia-map/README.md

 - Animated route line with optional elevation graph and real-time statistics.
 - On-screen debug panel and console logs when debugging is enabled.
 - Service worker caches Mapbox tiles so viewed maps continue working offline.
-- Visitors can upload photos from the front end; submissions require admin approval.
+- Visitors can upload photos from the front end; admins can approve or delete submissions before publishing.
 - Upload forms automatically appear in map popups and inside each location post.
 - Example locations from `data/locations.json` are imported if none exist.
 - Built-in update checker fetches new versions directly from GitHub.